Key quotes from the GameStop testimonies: 'I am not a cat'

 “We spend a lot of time at Reddit ensuring the authenticity of our platform.
 So we’ve got a large team dedicated to this exact task.
 Everything on Reddit - all of the content is created by users, voted on by users and ranked by users, and we make sure that that is authentic, and as unmanipulated as possible.
 And in this specific case, we did not see any signs of manipulation.”

-Reporting by John McCrank, Elizabeth Culliford, Svea Herbst and Noel Randewich; Compiled by Megan Davies; Editing by Dan Grebler and Nick Macfie
+Reporting by John McCrank, Elizabeth Culliford, Svea Herbst and Noel Randewich; Compiled by Megan Davies; Editing by Dan Grebler, Nick Macfie and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.